charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 clprolf naturally adheres closely to well-know S.O.L.I.D principles.
 Single responsabilty is directly implemented with the class roles.
 Open closed principle is encouraged when useful, with a understanding and clear design and design goals, and by separating roles of compatibility interfaces.
 Dependency injection is much easy and direct to implement and to be used and viewed.
 Interface Segregation principle, the "I" talks about "role interfaces", that immediatly joins the role of interfaces of clprolf.
 Liskov substitution principle("L") takes sense in clprolf, while clear understanding of "nature" of objects and classes, and with clprolf concepts in general.

-### MACHINE TOOLS, HUMAN EXPERT ROLES, COMPUTER WORKER, ETC., WELL ESTABLISHED PERSPECTIVES
+### MACHINE TOOLS, HUMAN EXPERT ROLES, COMPUTER AS WORKER, ETC., WELL ESTABLISHED PERSPECTIVES

 simu_real_world_obj can have a more precised role, which can have an interpretation as machine tools, for graphical interfaces, or human-expert roles, for classes which could have a design role too(especially controllers).
 "Human expert" is quite similar in the intent, as expert system goals.
 And metaphors with real-world objects, like "Button", or "Window", are famous too.
-About the computer worker vision, we already use such vocabulary, when talking about a "server", or a "worker thread" for a system thread, which are well-established terms.
+About the computer as worker vision, we already use such vocabulary, when talking about a "server", or a "worker thread" for a system thread, which are well-established terms.

 ### TEACHING PROGRAMMING OR JAVA TO CHILDREN

 Teaching advanced programming to children seems possible to children, while difficult with Java. clprolf, or clprolf framework, can be a way to learn easily java too.
-Human expert or machine tools roles, as well as computer worker, which are intrinsically part of clprolf or clprolf framework, can be a way to explain complex topics to young children, and render object oriented programming accessible to children.
+Human expert or machine tools roles, as well as computer as worker, which are intrinsically part of clprolf or clprolf framework, can be a way to explain complex topics to young children, and render object oriented programming accessible to children.

 ### WEB PROGRAMMING